Skip to Content

 Find out more about the Bachelor of Design with Honours parent structure

-Textile design has a great many possibilities including fashion, interior, or gallery outcomes.
+Textile design has many possibilities including fashion, interior, or gallery outcomes.
 Students develop skills in colour, styling, texture, pattern, and surface application.
-They can specialise in print, dye, knit, weave, mixed media and non-woven textiles - the full range.
+You can specialise in print, dye, knit, weave, mixed media and non-woven textiles - the full range.

 Most importantly, we prepare students for the rapidly evolving world of work and business.
-We help students to develop their own research and design approaches, and push the boundaries of current textile practice, because highly skilled innovators will always have the edge.
+We’ll help you develop your own research and design approaches, and push the boundaries of current textile practice - because highly skilled innovators will always have the edge.

-Massey provides an intellectual and creative environment, encouraging critical debate - so students are positioned to make their own choices about the design and manufacture of their textiles (eg sustainability, ethical production).
+Massey provides an intellectual and creative environment, encouraging critical debate - so students are positioned to make their own choices about the design and manufacture of their textiles, like questions of sustainability and ethical production.
 We train students to create opportunities, to identify new concepts, and to participate in the global industry.

 Textile design research at Massey is particularly strong in adding value to New Zealand wool products, developing innovative ways to use textile waste, and sustainability.
-Staff regularly collaborate with industry to develop new fibre blends, and foster design innovation in manufacturing.
-As a result, we have excellent links with the textile industry nationally and internationally.
-These high quality collaborations evolve into connections for work experience, postgraduate study, and employment.
+Staff regularly collaborate with industry to develop new fibre blends, and foster design innovation in manufacturing - so we have excellent links with the textile industry nationally and internationally.
+These high quality collaborations evolve into connections for work experience, postgraduate study and employment.

 “My degree from Massey University was far superior to what I’ve seen from other institutions in the UK…”

 Dana was first exposed to textile design during a youth exchange to Belgium where she discovered designers Dries van Noten and Walter Van Beirendonck.
 She returned to New Zealand to study textile design at Massey in 2002, and subsequently received a British Council Scholarship to do her Masters at Glasgow School of Art.